The Guide to Hog Hunting in Texas

 Types of Helicopters for Hog Hunting

 The R44 Raven is a single engine pistol helicopter and is the smallest of the helicopters used for hog hunting.
 Some outfits may opt to use the R22, although less common due to its ability to only hold a pilot and a single passenger.
 The R44 is a great helicopter for 1-2 person hog hunts.
-The R44 Raven is rated to hold a pilot and 3 passengers, but most outfits limit the capacity to 2 customers.
+The R44 Raven is rated to hold a pilot and 3 passengers, but most outfits limit the capacity to 2 customers when hog hunting in Texas.

 The R66 is a larger helicopter powered by a Rolls Royce RR300 turboshaft engine.
 The R66 is faster and smoother than the R44, and has 5 total seats.
 Most outfits allow up to 3 passengers to ride in an R66.